rajwinder94/Bikeshre_DA-Project/README.md

 Bike Share Data Analysis

 ### Description
-Project will Analysis data collected from Bikeshare and make dataframes from that.
+Project will Analyse data collected from Bikeshare and make dataframes from that.
 Further use those dataframes and apply calculations on the data.

 ### Files used
 chicago.csv
 washington.csv
 new_york_city.csv
+bkeshare_2_v1

 ### Credits